mcarvin8/apex-code-coverage-transformer/README.md

 Error (1): None of the files listed in the coverage JSON were processed.
 ```

-If the `sfdx-project.json` file was not found, the plugin will fail with:
+If the `sfdx-project.json` file was not found in your repository's root folder, the plugin will fail with:

 ```
 Error (1): Salesforce DX Config File does not exist in this path: {filePath}